patrickoser/social-app/README.md

     Sort through the code I have already written to see if it can be used to populate user specific posts.

+    When optimizing the performance of the project use Chrome Devtools/react dev tools to pinpoint where the performance issues are originating from. 'useMemo' should help with some slower components that use 'useEffect' so that they don't rerender needlessly.

 Currently:
     Add Nav bar to Settings/Contact page.